hashicorp/terraform-provider-google/website/docs/r/cloud_scheduler_job.html.markdown

   (Optional)
   Specifies the time zone to be used in interpreting schedule.
   The value of this field must be a time zone name from the tz database.

+* `paused` -
+  (Optional)
+  Sets the job to a paused state.
+Jobs default to being enabled when this property is not set.

 * `attempt_deadline` -
   (Optional)